Writers for Fresh Ink

 About Prince

-Following the success of Bootycandy, Prince went on to play Chuck in Paper Cut at the Park Theatre.
+Prince made his acting debut playing Sutter in the critically-acclaimed production of Bootycandy at the Gate Theatre in London, then went on to play Chuck in Paper Cut at the Park Theatre.
 Prince has also worked with The Globe, Yard Theatre and Telluric on creative projects.
 Fresh Ink marks Prince Kundai’s first venture in writing.

 How were these writers chosen?